ofallonlabs/saeedmirshekari/_src/blog/2022-05-13-mentoring-is-a-road-trip-a-personal-story.md

 layout: blog_base.njk
 title: "Mentoring is a Road Trip: A Personal Story"
 description: Mentoring is a road trip with a buddy of yours who has been on this trip in the past.
-This is an interview with MentorCruise.com about my story as a Data Science mentor.
+This is an interview with me on MentorCruise.com about my story as a Data Science mentor.
 author: Saeed Mirshekari
 date: 2022-05-13T19:29:02.548Z
 tags: